 Laid off and not sure what to do next?

-First of all—take a breath.
+First of all – take a breath.
 If you’re feeling overwhelmed, anxious, or totally unprepared, you’re not alone.
-I’ve coached hundreds of freelancers through this moment, and while it might feel like the rug's been pulled out from under you, it can be the beginning of something much better.
+I’ve coached hundreds of freelancers through this moment (and been through it myself in 2020), and while it might feel like the rug's been pulled out from under you, it can be the beginning of something much better.

 ⏭️ Laid Off?
 Here’s What to Do Next: A Step-by-Step Freelance Roadmap